Steven Norman Carlton

 - Born December 22, 1944 in Miami, FL USA

 "Carlton does not pitch to the hitter, he pitches through him.
 The batter hardly exists for Steve.
-He's playing an elevated game of catch." - Tim McCarver, Carlton's catcher with the Cardinals
+He's playing an elevated game of catch." - Tim McCarver, Carlton's personal catcher

-Steve Carlton was a big, imposing left-hander with a good fastball and an astonishing slider ("like drinking coffee with a fork," Willie Stargell supposedly said of trying to hit Carlton's signature pitch).
+Steve Carlton was a big, imposing left-hander with a good fastball and an astonishing slider ("like drinking coffee with a fork," Willie Stargell supposedly said of trying to hit it).
 He was a four-time National League Cy Young Award winner, ten-time All-Star, and the last man to pitch over 300 innings in a season (304 in 1980).
 He won 329 games en route to the Hall of Fame, the #2 all-time southpaw and most career wins in baseball since Warren Spahn's 363.